 - pinch of salt to taste

-- Bring together into a smooth ball.
-Work extra flour into the ball until the dough looses its stickiness if necessary.
+- Bring the mixture together into a smooth ball.
+Work extra flour into the ball until the dough is no longer sticky, if necessary

 - Let the dough rest for 5 minutes.